About the Program

-Japan in the Schools uses an original curriculum created by JASC staff entitled, Journey through Japan.
-Using photographs, visual aids, activities and items from Japan, this presentation will take students through a typical school day of a Japanese elementary school student—while also touching on some of the holidays and customs of Japan.
-Following the presentation, students will have the chance to work on a Japanese craft, and also look at several cultural items which are a part of JASC’s “culture suitcase”.
+Japan in the Schools uses an original curriculum created by JASC staff titled, Journey through Japan.
+Using photographs, visual aids, activities and items from Japan, the presentation takes students through a typical school-day of a Japanese elementary student.
+It also touches on some of the holidays and customs of Japan.
+Following the presentation, students will have the chance to work on a Japanese craft and look at several cultural items which we bring as part of our “cultural suitcase”.
 The presentation is given in English, but Japanese words and phrases are incorporated throughout.

 In addition to in-school presentations, Japan in the Schools has teamed up with Sakura Square to offer field trips to the Square.
-A JASC staff member will meet your class at Sakura Square for a 45-minute-long field trip, which will include the Buddhist Temple, Pacific Mercantile, and other areas of the square.
-The program will also include history of the Japanese-American community in Colorado.
+A JASC staff member will meet your class at Sakura Square for a 45-minute field trip which includes the Denver Buddhist Temple, Pacific Mercantile and other areas of the Square.
+The program also includes a history of the Japanese-American community in Colorado.

 **The Program Manager travels various distances to give Japan in the Schools presentations.
 Extreme weather may result in a cancellation; announcements of school closures will also result in cancellation of Japan in the Schools presentations.